Active Transportation Plan - Phase II

 Is the city looking to other places in the world for examples?
 It goes without saying that the Netherlands is the primo example that we should all be looking to for guidelines and best practices.
 Outside of the Netherlands though, I suggest looking into the Finish city of Oulu.
 It averages around 22% cycling (32% in summer, 12% in winter). https://www.theguardian.com/cities/2016/feb/12/ice-cycles-northerly-world-cities-winter-bicycle-revolution

-jci asked about 2 years ago
+jci asked almost 3 years ago

 Good afternoon,